 A purchase contract is a key document in a Vancouver real estate transaction.
-It speaks to the rights and obligations of the parties with respect to a real estate transaction involving “fee simple” land or a stata property.
+It speaks to the rights and obligations of the parties with respect to a real estate transaction involving “fee simple” land or a state property.
 It is also an exchange of promises to do something in the future.
-As soon as those promises are made in writing they bind the promisors, the buyer and seller.
+As soon as those promises are made in writing they bind the promisors, the buyer and the seller.
 Unfortunately, in most residential transactions, the parties sign a purchase contract before consulting with lawyers.

 Terms of a Vancouver Purchase Agreement

 The basic promises of a Vancouver real estate purchase contract include the seller’s promise to the buyer that on a certain date in the future he or she will deliver to the buyer title to the subject property “free and clear” of all encumbrances, except for those agreed upon in the purchase contract.
 In exchange, the buyer promises to pay to the seller a sum of money.